Richard T. Ely: Political views

 Ely favored eugenics, arguing the "unfit" should be kept from reproducing.
-Ely argued that blacks were "for the most part grownup children, and should be treated as such."
+He argued that blacks were "for the most part grownup children, and should be treated as such."
 Ely was an advocate for redlining (which entails racial segregation and discrimination in real estate), and has been considered influential in the institutionalization of redlining practices in the United States.

-Ely did support labor unions and opposed child labor, as did many leaders of the Progressive Movement, and also some conservatives such as Mark Hanna.
-Ely was close to the Social Gospel movement, emphasizing that the Gospel of Christ applied to society as a whole, not merely to individuals; he worked hard to convince churches to advocate on behalf of workers.
+Ely did support labor unions and opposed child labor, as did many leaders of the Progressive Movement, and also some conservatives, such as Mark Hanna.
+Ely was close to the Social Gospel movement, emphasizing that the Gospel of Christ applied to society as a whole, not merely individuals; he worked hard to convince churches to advocate on behalf of workers.
 Ely strongly influenced his friend Walter Rauschenbusch, a leading spokesman for the Social Gospel.

 During World War I, Ely worked to build popular support for the American war effort, taking part in the activities of the League to Enforce Peace.
-He headed the committee of arrangements for a "Win the War Convention" held in Madison from November 8–10, 1918.
+He headed the committee of arrangements for a "Win the War Convention" held in Madison on November 8–10, 1918.
 Ely's political activities during World War I included his campaign against Senator Robert M. La Follette.
-Although La Follette was a Progressive in politics, he did not support the war, and so Ely regarded him as unfit for office.
+Though a Progressive, La Follette did not support the war, and so Ely regarded him as unfit for office.
 Ely tried to have him removed from the United States Senate and end his influence in Wisconsin politics.

-Ely edited Macmillan's Citizen's Library of Economics, Politics, and Sociology and its Social Science Textbook Series and Crowell's Library of Economics and Politics, and was a frequent contributor to periodical literature, both scientific and popular.
+Ely edited Macmillan's Citizen's Library of Economics, Politics, and Sociology and Social Science Textbook Series and Crowell's Library of Economics and Politics.
+He was a frequent contributor to periodical literature, both scientific and popular.

 Death and legacy

-Richard Ely died in Old Lyme, Connecticut on October 4, 1943.
+Richard Ely died in Old Lyme, Connecticut, on October 4, 1943, and was buried at Forest Hill Cemetery in Madison.
 A large portion of his library was purchased by Louisiana State University and is now a part of LSU's Special Collections division.
 Ely's papers are housed at the Wisconsin Historical Society.

-The American Economic Association instituted the annual "Richard T. Ely Lecture" in 1960 in his memory, which, unlike the Association's other honors is also open to non-American economists.
+The American Economic Association instituted the annual "Richard T. Ely Lecture" in 1960 in his memory, which, unlike the Association's other honors, is open to non-American economists.
 It was renamed the AEA Distinguished Lecture series in 2020.

-His former home, now known as the Richard T. Ely House, is listed on the National Register of Historic Places.
+His former home, now known as the Richard T. Ely House, is on the National Register of Historic Places.

 The television series Profiles in Courage did an episode in 1964 titled "Richard T. Ely" about the "sifting and winnowing" incident.
 Ely was played by Dan O'Herlihy; Wells by Edward Asner; and Ely's attorney, former Congressman Burr Jones, by Leonard Nimoy.